muarshad01/Docker_and_Kubernetes/04_Making_Real_Projects_with_Docker.md

 # The GOAL of this porject is:
-  - CREATE a tiny `Node.js WebApp`
+  - 1. REATE a tiny `Node.js WebApp`
-  - WRAP it inside a Docker Container, and
+  - 2. WRAP it inside a Docker Container, and
-  - be able to ACCESS it from a browser running on a local-machine
+  - 3. be able to ACCESS it from a browser running on a local-machine

 ***